MobilityDB/MobilityDB/doc/contributing/tpointcloud_schema_design_notes.md

 XML is wrong for a host with no SQL, where there is no table to write into and a file is the only thing a user has.

-⛔ **THE ENCODING OF THE VENDORED FILE IS ACCIDENTAL.** What matters is that MEOS ships the catalog for hosts that have no catalog of their own, under a default path a `meos_set_…` entry overrides.
+⛔ **THE ENCODING OF THE VENDORED FILE IS ACCIDENTAL.** What matters is that MEOS ships a catalog for hosts that have no catalog of their own, which a `meos_set_…` entry names.
 XML is chosen for point cloud schemas only because `pc_schema_from_xml` already reads it, so the payload costs no parser and stays the vendor's format rather than one of ours.

 ⭐ **THIS IS THE ESTABLISHED PATTERN, NOT A NEW ONE.** Two catalogs in this tree already have exactly these two front ends, which is the strongest argument that a third should not invent a third shape: